mdeket/spring-cloud-movie-recommendation/README.md

 * MongoDB - Document Store
 ## Postman

-Use Postman to make request.
-Collection of all request are exported and can be found in root of this repository.
+Use Postman to make requests.
+Collection of all requests are exported and can be found in root of this repository.

 ## Config Service